slint-ui/tree-sitter-slint/README.md

 [![Update from monorepo](https://github.com/slint-ui/tree-sitter-slint/actions/workflows/update_from_monorepo.yaml/badge.svg)](https://github.com/slint-ui/tree-sitter-slint/actions/workflows/update_from_monorepo.yaml)

-# tree-sitter support for SLint
+# tree-sitter support for Slint

 > Tree-sitter is a parser generator tool and an incremental parsing library.
 It
 > can build a concrete syntax tree for a source file and efficiently update the